aimhubio/aim/docs/source/apps/experiment_tracker/xgboost_tracker.rst

 .. code-block:: python

-    from aimstack.xgboost_tracker.callbacks import BaseCallback as AimCallback
+    from aimstack.experiment_tracker.xgboost import Callback as AimCallback

 Step 2: XGBoost provides the `xgboost.train` method for model training, in which the callbacks parameter can call back data information from the outside.
 Here we pass in AimCallback designed for tracking data information